 Students will participate in a bespoke coaching programme led by an experienced external consultant.
 This programme will enhance students’ resilience and foster skills to enable individuals the capacity to ‘manage-up’.
 Students will also form action learning sets.
 Students will receive mentorship from the expertise of diverse groups – this will include peer-to-peer mentorship by 4th year students, as well as each student being assigned a designated academic mentor.

 Our students come together annually at the student–led Wellcome Summer School and give oral or poster presentations.
 There will be a wellbeing focused session, plus informal presentations from former students or staff on career pathways.
 Students can also join the ‘PhDs in College of Life Sciences’ (PiCLS) association who organise monthly socials, an Annual ceilidh, themed invited seminars and the PiCLS symposium showcasing the excellent science of our PhD students and promoting their interactions with world-renowned scientists.

-Our Organisational and Professional Development (OPD) department offer a range of transferable skills training for postgraduate students.
+Our Talent and Development Team department offers a range of transferable skills training for postgraduate students.

 - grant writing